FDSRCS England: Other degrees

 The Faculty can also grant other qualifications as the Membership of the Faculty of Dental Surgery of the Royal College of Surgeons of England (MFDSRCS), Diploma in Dental Public Health, Diploma in Special Care Dentistry, Membership in Restorative Dentistry and the Membership in Surgical Dentistry.

 Current regulations

-The FDSRCS was mostly granted after passing examinations currently it could still be granted by the faculty after consideration of the applicants career and achievements, this is done through an election process by the faculty's council.
+The FDSRCS was mostly granted after passing examinations.
+Currently, it can still be granted by the faculty after consideration of applicants' career and achievements; this is done through an election process by the faculty's council.